Madras Regiment: As an East India Company unit

-The regiment has been through many campaigns with both the British Indian Army and the Indian Army.
-Many well-known British officers have commanded this regiment, among them Robert Clive.
+The regiment has been through many campaigns with the British Indian Army and the Indian Army.
+Many well-known British officers have commanded this regiment, among them Robert Clive, and Arthur Wellesley, the later Duke of Wellington.
 This regiment fought in the Carnatic wars, which were fought in South India.
-The elephant crest symbolises its gallantry in the Battle of Assaye under Arthur Wellesley, later Duke of Wellington.
+The elephant crest symbolises its gallantry in the Battle of Assaye.